Synetic Theater: Facilities

-The Synetic Theater's offices and administrative spaces are located 2155 Crystal Plaza Arcade, T-19, Arlington, VA 22202 in the Crystal City area of Arlington.
-Until 2010 Synetic performed most of its shows in the Arlington County run Rosslyn Spectrum.
-In September 2010 it moved into the Crystal City Theatre space outfitted by the Arena Stage after the latter moved back into its newly renovated spaces in Washington D.C.
+The Synetic Theater's offices and administrative spaces are located at 2155 Crystal Plaza Arcade in Crystal City, Virginia, in Arlington County, Virginia.

+Until 2010, Synetic performed most of its shows in the Arlington County-run Rosslyn Spectrum.
+In September 2010, it moved into the Crystal City Theatre space outfitted by the Arena Stage after the Arena Stage moved back to its newly renovated spaces in Washington D.C.
 Between 2006–2010, it performed one show each spring in the Kennedy Center.

-In the 2009–2010 season it produced the premiers of its "Silent Shakespeare" series at the Shakespeare Theatre Company's Lansburgh Theatre.
+In the 2009–2010 season, it produced the premiers of its "Silent Shakespeare" series at the Shakespeare Theatre Company's Lansburgh Theatre.
 With the company's move to Crystal City, the relationship with the Shakespeare Theatre Company and the Lansburgh Theatre ended.